Benchmark against world’s largest broadcaster

 One way to find out is to benchmark readability statistics.
 That’s a great way to convince bosses, clients and reviewers that extremely readable copy makes sense, even for serious messages.

 We used Microsoft Word’s Readability Statistics to measure how the BBC’s readability stacks up.
-We reviewed every story (23, including the top 10 most read) on the BBC.com home page on July 27.
+We analyzed every story (23, including the top 10 most read) on the BBC.com home page on a single day.